-The Ombudsman's speeches and presentations as President of the International Ombudsman Institute are detailed in the International Ombudsman Institute section of this report and the President's Speeches and Engagements page of the website.
+The Ombudsman's speeches and presentations are detailed in The Office of the President of the International Ombudsman Institute and Ombudsman section of this report and the Ombudsman and IOI President's Speeches and Engagements page of the website.
+Video recorded and written speeches by the Ombudsman are available on the Speeches by the Ombudsman page of the website.